-- strategic criteria linked to the strategic development of the Group and to Quality; - HSE criteria which is key to the Group; - criteria linked to human resources such as gender diversity, management and talents development, succession plan.
+- strategic criteria linked to the strategic development of the Group and to Quality; - HSE (Health/Safety/Environment) criteria which is key to the Group; - criteria linked to human resources such as gender diversity, management and talents development, succession plan.

 If achieved Group current operating income is superior to the budgeted objective, a multiplier rate is calculated, up to a maximum of 2.
-It is then applied to the other variable portion criteria in order to calculate the 2013, final variable share, which is capped at 200% of the target variable portion.
+It is then applied to the other variable portion criteria in order to calculate the 2014, final variable share, which is capped at 200% of the target variable portion.

-Based on the actual rate of achievement of objectives set for 2013 the variable compensation of Thierry Pilenko as mentioned hereabove has been calculated as follows:
+Based on the actual rate of achievement of objectives set for 2014 the variable compensation of Thierry Pilenko as mentioned hereabove has been calculated as follows.
+It was considered by the Nominations and Remunerations Committee on February 16, 2015 and set by the Board of Directors on February 17, 2015:

-Weight Nature Scale Effective realization Weighted realization 70% Financial objectives (OIFRA, gross margin on order intake) 0 to 200% 100-110% 71.4% 30% Individual objectives 0 to 100% 80% 24% 100% 95.4%
+Weight Nature Scale realization realization 70% Financial objectives (OIFRA, gross margin on order intake) 0 to 200% 100-110% 73.3% 30% Individual objectives 0 to 200% 90.7% 27.2% 100% 100.5%

-The variable portion due to Thierry Pilenko for the financial year 2013 will be paid in 2014.
+The variable portion due to Thierry Pilenko for the financial year 2014 will be paid in 2015.

-Furthermore, on June 14, 2013, the Board of Directors resolved that Thierry Pilenko can benefit from a deferred compensation equal to, at a maximum, 20% of his gross annual fixed compensation.
-This deferred compensation can be paid to him in 2016 at the double condition (i) that he is still in the Group and (ii) that performance conditions of the Group are achieved.
-The performance will be measured by the progression and achievement by Technip, over the period of financial years 2013, 2014 and 2015, of satisfactory performance in relation to Health/Security/Environment

-(HSE), Operating Income From Recurring Activities (OIFRA) and Order Intake.
+Furthermore, on December 10, 2014, the Board of Directors resolved for long-term consideration that Thierry Pilenko can benefit from a deferred compensation equal to, at a maximum, 20% of his gross annual fixed compensation.
+This deferred compensation can be paid to him in 2017 and 2018 at the double condition (i) that he is still in the Group and (ii) that performance conditions of the Group are achieved.
+The performance will be measured by the progression and achievement by Technip, over the period of financial years 2014, 2015 and 2016, of satisfactory performance in relation to Health/Safety/Environment (HSE), Operating Income From Recurring Activities (OIFRA) and Order Intake